 Trying to write but need some inspiration?
 Or perhaps you’ve written something incredible but there’s one sticky paragraph you just can’t get right?
-Behold – 5 amazing free resources for writers to solve all (or at least most) of your writing woes.
+Behold – 5 best free resources for writers to solve all (or at least most) of your writing woes.
 I write for a living all day, every day, and though the internet presents me with a sea of free writing resources and tools these are fundamentally the best of the bunch online.

 Read on, and get writing!